Ferrara middle ages site, Renaissance palaces, Unesco heritage

 The Herculean Addition

 In 1492, due to the military needs, they start the intervention that would draw the new, definitive limit of the town.
 First of all to the defeat suffered in the 1482-1484 war.
 In fact, the Venetian army arrived at the gates of the castle.
 An event that persuaded Duke Ercole I to take an important decision.
-The opportunity to move the defensive structures of the town to the north.
+The opportunity to move the defensive structures of Ferrara middle ages site further north.

 We must add also the prestige needs of the court.
 In fact, the project doubled the size of the urban surface.
 Hence it places the castle of the Duke, from the extreme limit, at the exact center of the town.
 Important note, the project is entrusted to Biagio Rossetti.